 This one is hard to kill.
 There must be an unwritten law defining that the best thing to do when you have a business idea is to write a business plan.
 We have met with founders who have been recommended by “advisors” to write a business plan first thing.
 This is also what most business schools suggest to do as a first step to create a business.

-A business plan is a very long document, sometimes even 70 pages long, where a founder writes details on how she is going to execute a plan for her business idea, and what would be the financial impact over the next few years (sometimes even up to five years!).
+A business plan is a very long document, sometimes even 70 pages long, where a founder writes details on how they are going to execute a plan for their business idea, and what would be the financial impact over the next few years (sometimes even up to five years!).

 There are two main problems with business plans.
 First of all: who is going to read 70 pages?
-If no one is going to read them, why spending valuable time to write in the first place?
+If no one is going to read them, why spend valuable time writing them in the first place?
 Secondly: if the business idea is something innovative, how could they make a plan for it, let alone forecast the financials?